ki4ai-yhs/merc2020/README.md

-# Multimodal Emotion Recognition base model for MERC2020
+# Multimodal Emotion Recognition baseline code for MERC2020
 	- This is baseline code for MERC2020
 	- This code is based on keras(2.2.4) and tensorflow(1.14).
 	- You need to prepare multimodal emotion dataset and speech recognition baseline code.